nguyenducnhaty/Learn_ML_in_6_Months/C and C++/1. Introduction to Programming in C/1. Programming Fundamentals/README.md

 <h3>Looking under the Hood</h3>

-When you are driving a car in traffic, it is probably not a good idea to think too much about what the engine is doing—in fact, you really do not need to know how it works in order to drive.
-This example illustrates an important concept in programming: _abstraction_—the separation of interface (what something does or how you use it) from implementation (how something works).
+_Abstraction_—the separation of interface (what something does or how you use it) from implementation (how something works) is an important concept in programming.
 Abstraction often comes in multiple levels.
-Driving a car, the level of abstraction you care about is that the steering wheel turns the car, the gas pedal makes it go faster, and the brake makes it slow down.
-Your mechanic’s level of abstraction is how the pieces of the engine fit together, what level is appropriate for the brake fluid, and if your oil filter is screwed on tightly enough.
+Driving a car, the level of abstraction you care about is that the steering wheel turns the car and the brake makes it slow down.
+Your mechanic’s level of abstraction is how the pieces of the engine fit together and if your oil filter is screwed on tightly enough.
 The engineers who designed the car thought about the physics to make it all work efficiently.
 At each deeper level, you can think about details that were not important at higher levels, but are still crucial to making the system work.
-We could continue to lower and lower levels of abstraction until we start thinking about quantum interactions of atoms—fortunately you don’t need to worry about that to merge onto the interstate!

 There are times, however, when it is a good idea to take a look “under the hood”—to go deeper than the abstraction levels that you typically care about.
 At the very least, you might want to know whether the car has a diesel engine before filling up the tank, or to be aware that your car has oil, and you should get it changed sometimes.